CCcat8059/BigNumberCalc/README.md

 ### operator >
 #### BN to BN
-- only integer compare (no compare denominator)
+- integer compare (both denominator are 1)
+- make denominator be same and compare
+TODO

 ### operator >=
 #### BN to BN